treeverse/lakeFS/docs/spark/index.md

 ---
 layout: default
 title: Spark
 description: Spark top level.
-This section priovids indexing for finding how to integrate lakeFS with Spark.
-As well as using dedicated table formats such as hudi, iceberg and deltalake.
+This section indexes finding how to integrate lakeFS with Spark, and also how to use dedicated table formats such as Hudi, Iceberg and Delta Lake.
 nav_order: 8
 has_children: false
 ---